bryceshen1/Intro-to-Issues/.github/steps/5-reopening-an-issue.md

 ### :repeat: Reopen the Issue:

-- Click the issues tab
+- Click the Issues tab
 - Click the Closed tab
 - Navigate to the bottom of the closed issue page.
 - You’ll see a button labeled **Reopen issue**.